Cyber Liability Insurance - Coverage for Data Breaches

 Protection Against Network and Data Breaches

-Cyber liability coverage can benefit any company that uses electronic equipment to conduct its operations.
+Cyber liability coverage can benefit any company that uses electronic data in its day-to-day operations.
 You may need this coverage if you do any of the following:

 - Communicate with customers via email, text messages or social media

 - Advertise your company via electronic media, such as a website or social media